rubyonrailsfourbook/first_revision_of_app/README.md

 # Ruby on Rails Four Book
 Get the book on [LeanPub](http://leanpub.com/rubyonrailsfour).

 The book is in progress.
-Watch it here.
+Watch the progess here.